 For starters, you basketball is a sport for anyone.
 In terms of how accessible it is and how easy it is to play, boys and girls can team up together no matter their age, experience, strength, and skill!

 When we’re saying that basketball is the best sport for your kids to play, we’re talking about how it compares to similar, team-based ball sports.
 Basketball first started out in 1891 and was played using peach baskets for the hoops.
 It didn’t even have today’s rules for dribbling the ball!

-Over time, basketball has evolved into the sport it is today, with a range of skills needed and honed in playing; abilities like speed, agility, strength, hand-eye coordination and overall fitness.
-It's safe to say when you compare a sport like basketball to something like volleyball or football that it really does stack up.
+Over time, basketball has evolved into the sport it is today, with a range of skills needed and honed in playing; abilities like speed, agility, strength, hand-eye coordination, and overall fitness.
+It's safe to say when you compare a sport like a basketball to something like volleyball or football that it really does stack up.
 We want to take a look at some of the benefits of basketball and look at why it's ideal for your kids.

 Now let's get into the nitty-gritty of what makes basketball a great sport to play.

 When you step out onto the basketball court (or even into a Vuly with a Basketball Set accessory) you have certain basic rules to which you have to adhere, but beyond that, there's a great deal of flexibility that you have as a player in terms of how you want to run, shoot, dribble and defend.

 While this is true of all sports that you can play at home, the creativity that you apply to your basketball skills can be the difference between a good game and a great game.
 In many other sports, like cricket, the amount of creativity you get will come down to how you choose to swing the bat or how you bowl.